nautobot/nautobot-app-chatops/docs/admin/install/slack_setup.md

 ```

 !!! info
+    Optional: Logos rely on Slack being able to access the Static URL provided by Nautobot.
+If you are running
-    When running Slack in Socket Mode, Nautobot ChatOps Plugin can specify where the static files are hosted.
+    Slack in Socket Mode, Nautobot ChatOps Plugin will need you to specify where the static files are hosted.
     This is helpful for giving Slack access to only the server hosting Nautobot Static Files.
-If Django Storage
-    is configured, Nautobot ChatOps Plugin will use the static host from Django Storage.
-This is optional as
-    ChatOps only uses static files for sending logos with messages.
-To configure the static files host, use
+To configure the
-    `slack_socket_static_host` ex. `slack_socket_static_host: 'https://example.com/static/'`.
+    static files host, use `slack_socket_static_host` ex. `slack_socket_static_host: 'https://example.com/static/'`.

 ## Connecting to Slack